Maths

 What knowledge and skills will I learn when I study Maths?

-Through the study of Maths you will become fluent and confident in working with numbers for their own sake, and in the wider world.
+Through the study of Maths, you will become fluent and confident in working with numbers for their own sake, and in the wider world.
 You will develop the key skills of reasoning, problem solving and the ability to think in abstract ways.
 You will learn that many problems have more than one correct answer, and that there are multiple means of finding a solution.
 You will learn to communicate your reasoning process and re-evaluate your calculations if you make mistakes.
 As the National Curriculum says, through maths you will develop ‘an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity.’

 Mastery in Maths